RSIP-Vision/vscode-nividia-smi-plus/README.md

 * `memory_used`: displays the GPU's used memory amount
 * `memory_used_percent`: displays the GPU's used memory (percents)

+#### Note for users
+If you want more fields, please fill a feature-request issue (please use the *feature request* label).
+The field can be anything reported by the *nvidia-smi* tool.
+You can see all the fields with the export to JSON button (near the "auto refresh" toggle button).

 ## Extension Settings

 This extension contributes the following settings: